parroit/mod-alchemy-persistor/README.md

         "collection": <collection>,
         "matcher": <matcher>
     }

 Where:
-* `collection` is the name of the MongoDB collection that you wish to delete from.
+* `collection` is the name of the Sql Alchemy table that you wish to delete from.
 This field is mandatory.
-* `matcher` is a JSON object that you want to match against to delete matching documents.
-This obeys the normal MongoDB matching rues.
+* `matcher` is a JSON object that you want to match against to find matching documents.
+This obeys the normal mongo persistor matching rues.
+    Otherwise, it can be a string representing a query to issue on the db

 All documents that match will be deleted.